ltroska/nast_hpx/README.md

-Implementing a cdf-solver using hpx.
+Implementing a cfd-solver using hpx.